top of page

 SPIRIT OF EMANCIPATION YOUTH POSTER CONTEST

-Create a Juneteenth inspired poster with your take on "What Does Freedom Means to You."
+Create a Juneteenth inspired poster with your take on "What Does Juneteenth Mean to You."

 Winning posters will be shared with local officials for public display.